There’s no fixed waiting period for getting car finance after bad credit – and that’s actually good news.

 What a Credit Broker Does

-A credit broker acts as a middleman between you and lenders.
+A credit broker acts as a middleman between you and finance partners.
 They don’t lend money themselves.
 Instead they help you find the right deal for your dream car.

 Working with a broker like Motorly means: